ARCHER2-HPC/archer2-docs/docs/user-guide/profile.md

 ### Sampling analysis

-1. Ensure the `perftools-base` module is loaded
+1. Ensure the `perftools-base` module is loaded.

     `module list`

-2. Load `perftools` module
+2. Load `perftools` module.

     `module load perftools`

 3. Compile your code in the standard way always using the Cray compiler wrappers (ftn, cc and CC).
-Object files need to be made available to CrayPat to correctly build an instrumented executable for profiling or tracing, this means that compile and link stage should be separated by using the `-c` compile flag.
+Object files need to be made available to CrayPat to correctly build an instrumented executable for profiling or tracing, this means that the compile and link stage should be separated by using the `-c` compile flag.

     ```